API reference

 Returns true if the client is using a non-empty API token

-async cancel_solve(uuid: str) bool
+async cancel_solve(uuid: str) None

 Cancels a running solve